WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/01-BHIS-SOCC-lab-LinuxHostConfig.md

 ```

-Once everything is installed, you can move on
+Once everything is installed, you can move on to configuring and running the VM.

 ```shell
 # Convert and run the VM